 - Organizing internship and career panels to increase student knowledge about the education landscape, and network with professionals in various roles in the education field.

-The Human Resources Association of Indiana University is a very new organization, having had its first call-out meeting in the Fall of 2011.
 The field of Human Resources provides a dynamic and rapidly growing career path, with the HR department considered the most important part of many large corporations.
 HRA-IU provides networking/recruiting opportunities, social events, and mass meetings in an effort to spread excitement about the many opportunities in the HR world.
-HRA-IU is currently striving to generate and sustain excitement about HR topics as a new Human Resources major comes into SPEA in the Fall of 2014.
+The HRA-IU is currently striving to generate and sustain excitement about HR topics as the new Human Resource Management major just cbecame official in SPEA in the fall of 2014.
 Come out to a mass meeting and see what we're all about!

 Learn more at http://www.indiana.edu/%7ehraiu/